Home Tutorials Training Consulting Books Company Contact us

 6.10.
 Ensure to delete the persisted user interface state at startup

 If you start and close your application the last state of the application is persisted by the framework and restored the next time you start this application.
 This is undesired during development, as the latest state from the application model file should be used.
-To ensure that always the latest version of your application model is used, add the -clearPersistedState parameter to your product configuration file.
+To ensure that always the latest version of your application model is used, add the following parameter to your product configuration file.

 The following screenshot shows this setting in the product configuration file.